Britt Brøndsted

-Britt Brøndsted (born June 1, 1981) is a right-handed, Danish ten-pin bowler and one of Denmark's top female ten-pin bowlers.
+Britt Brøndsted (born 1 June 1981) is a Danish ten-pin bowler who is one of Denmark's top right-handed female ten-pin bowlers.

 In 2003 she was the World Ranking World Tenpin Masters Champion.
 In 2004 she was the European Ranking Champion; also in 2004 she was the Greece Brunswick Euro Challenge Champion and the Qatar International Champion.

 In 2006 she competed in the World Tenpin Masters tournament.